deadlyjack/quickpage/readme.md

 # Quickpage

-Quickpage is a GitHub template for creating single-page-application with front-end routing.
+Quickpage is a GitHub template for creating single-page-application with front-end routing and JSX.
 See demo at official page <https://quickpage.foxdebug.com>.

 ## Usage